- Pets and Animals»

 The Kelpie is another great Australian dog bred to work with sheep and cattle.
 The dog probably has a Collie background, and they may also have Dingo blood (although some breeders and fanciers deny this since Dingoes kill sheep).

 They usually weigh about 15 to 20 kilos (around 35 to 45 pounds) and since they are working dogs come in several colors with different types of coats.
+They are not a long haired dog but do shed a lot.

 The interesting Australian Koolie is another working dog that was bred to herd.
 Since they are meant to work, conformation is not that important, but they are purebreds and dogs in each region breed true.